Camping With Kids: Where to Go and What to Take

 5 Great Area Camping Spots

 Now that you’re packed, where are you headed?
 Here are some awesome family-friendly options that are relatively close to home.
-Disclaimer that we hoped to not have to add in 2021: be sure to check each location to be sure they are open during the pandemic, or that their reservation requirements haven’t changed, as well as their Covid-19 policies!
+Disclaimer that we hoped to not have to keep in 2022: be sure to check each location to be sure they are open, their reservation requirements haven’t changed, and any other policies they may have in relation to Covid-19!

 129 Lentz Trail, Jim Thorpe